asathoor/geomancy/README.md

 ## Based on Cornelius Agrippa's "De Occulta Philosophia" (1533)

 The fortunes random quotes are often used in UNIX / Linux systems for random quotes.
-But a connection to the art of fortune telling as taugt by the hermetic philosophers were never made.
+But a connection to the art of fortune telling as taugt by the hermetic philosophers was never made.
+So here is the first real fortune telling plug for the Linux fortune teller.

 The origin of the geomantic figures are unknown.
 Geomancy was known by renaissance magi.
 The Geomantic fortune symbols are described by Agrippa von Nettesheim in the chapter: *"De Geomantia, Hydromantia, Acromantia, Pyromantiaquatuor elementorum diuinationibus" (Cap.
 LV)"* in "De Occulta Philosophia" (1531 - 1533) and in the illustrations of this work.